Top 5 Hikes in Halifax

 Many people from Halifax have never even heard of the Bluff Wilderness Trail, so it’s perfect for travellers looking for hidden treasures.
 Located just 15 minutes from downtown behind the bustling Bayers Lake Business Park, this trail is one of the most diverse inland trails in the province.
 There are four loops within the trail system and it totals over 30km.
 The trails run through ecologically sensitive barrens and woodlands with a variety of trees such as red maple, spruce and oak.
 The trails go mostly through wooded areas, with many high peaks allowing for amazing vistas of the surrounding lakes.
 You could spend all day, or just a few hours, exploring this area.
 Pack lots of snacks and water and enjoy all that this trail has to offer!

 For more info, visit the Woodens River Watershed Environmental Organization.

 This is one of my favourite hikes in all of Nova Scotia!
 It blends all the elements that make living and visiting the East Coast so amazing.
 Situated at the entrance of the Halifax Harbour, Duncan’s Cove played a big role in protecting the harbour during WWII.
 There is still evidence of that along the trail, with several bunkers to explore.

-How to get there: As you turn onto Duncan’s Cove Road, you will eventually see a small parking lot on the left side of the road (before entering the village).
-Park there and start walking toward the village.
-Before you get to the village, you will see a road on your right.
-Take that road and loop around the cove until you see a giant, out-of-place white house on the hill.
-Before you reach the “house”, walk to the left (you will see a white sign that used to say “trail this way”).
-Follow the trail as it heads down to the ocean!
-Enjoy!
+How to get there: As you turn onto Duncan’s Cove Road, you will eventually come down a hill (before entering the village).
+Park along one side of the road.
+Before you get to the village, you will see a driveway on your right, which loops around the cove.
+Please be mindful of private property.
+Before you reach the end of this driveway, you will find the trail head on your right.
+Follow the trail as it heads down to the ocean